BEST WESTERN PLUS Roundhouse Suites

 Check Out Time: 11:00 AM | Check In: 3:00 PM | Online Reservations

 For hotels in downtown Boston offering great value and friendly service look no further than the BEST WESTERN PLUS Roundhouse Suites.
 Our location is what really stands out and makes tourism and business travel a breeze.

 All of the Boston hospitals (Boston Medical Center, Brigham and Women’s Hospital, Boston Medical Center) and the Boston Convention and Exhibit Center are other reasons why many of our guests stay with us.
 If you’re here for a special event, visiting a loved one at the hospital or for tourism, you deserve an unbeatable location.
 That’s exactly what we deliver at the BEST WESTERN PLUS Roundhouse Suites because we understand convenience is a top priority.

 For hotels near downtown Boston, we’re just minutes from the big city, which helps provide the fantastic value that our guests deserve.
 From the Boston Marathon to the rich history of the city, there’s no shortage of attractions close to this Boston hotel.
 Check out the original Cheers Bar, or explore the incredible delicacies of the city.
 Irish festivals and St. Patrick’s Day are huge here, and we welcome travelers who come to engage in the festivities.

 No matter what brings you to Boston, count on a reputable hotel to provide you with the accommodations you deserve.
 Free parking, free breakfast, free shuttle to the local train stations are all yours for a competitive price at this all-suite Boston hotel that sleeps up to five in a double room.
 Who says staying city-adjacent has to be expensive?
-We put price, location and world-class service
+Enjoy your stay.